German government strikes deal on basic pension | DW | 10.11.2019

 In the future, people who receive small pensions despite paying into the system for decades should expect to receive more money.

-Pensioners will have to undergo an income review in order to qualify for the extra payments, CDU leader and Defense Minister Annegret Kramp-Karrenbauer told a press conference in Berlin.
+Pensioners will have to undergo an income review in order to qualify for the extra payments, CDU leader and Defense Minister Annegret Kramp-Karrenbauer said at a press conference in Berlin.

 "It is a good, reasonable result," she said.
 The CDU previously pushed for a "means test" where applicants and their partners would have to disclose their complete finances, arguing that only those who were really in need should receive support.